 Setting up Kilonova: an interactive guide

 So, you want to set up a kilonova instance?
 Maybe it's the future, I'm dead and you want to keep the legacy, or you just want to set up a private instance for a contest or something.
 Well, this guide right here is just for you!
-I'll guide you step by step, explaining everything along the way.
+I'll show you step by step, explaining everything along the way.

 Prerequisites